Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Application

-The data was split into a 70\% training set and a 30\% test set, with missForest imputation performed 10 times on each set to avoid dependency.
-We obtained Q-learning optimal ITRs \citep{qian2011performance} and D-learnings optimal ITR \citep{tian2014simple} for each of the training sets using a logistic regression model with elastic-net penalization.
-We then compared the value function of each treatment rule on the test set, including the observed treatment, assigning all individuals to treatment $A=1$ or $A=0$, optimal ITRs derived from Q-learning and D-learning.
 The value functions of these treatment rules were estimated using the common estimator $V$ and the differences between value functions were directly obtained by subtracting the value functions and then averaged over 10 imputed data sets.
 The variance of the value function and the variance of the difference between the value functions were estimated by our method, which accounts for both modeling and multiple imputation variance.